 Contact a New Jersey Criminal Defense Attorney Today to Discuss Your Case

 Sex crimes in the State of New Jersey are serious, and a conviction can potentially have lifelong consequences.
 The legal team at the Law Offices of Brian J. Neary can meet with you to discuss your version of the facts and events and can work with you to formulate an effective and aggressive legal defense to your charges.

-To schedule a free consultation and case evaluation with a New Jersey criminal defense lawyer, please call us today or contact us online.
+To schedule a free consultation and case evaluation with a New Jersey sexual assault attorney, please call us today at (201) 488-0544 or contact us online.